-The exception is generation connections for which local system outage conditions are not applicable.
+33 The exception is generation connections for which local system outage conditions are not applicable.

-As discussed further in section 4.2 of this report, the proposed transmission system planning criteria provides for a more clearly defined set of outages and credible contingencies.
+As discussed further in section 0 of this submission, the proposed transmission system planning criteria provides for a more clearly defined set of outages and credible contingencies.
 The outages and contingencies listed in in the proposed criteria vary between clauses.